-For many students, free online colleges offer an ideal situation.
-You get access to many of the same courses as on-campus students, but with the luxury of online delivery.
+For many students, free accredited online courses offer an ideal situation.
+You get access to many of the same courses as on-campus students, yet with the luxury of online delivery.
 Likewise, free online classes are often taught by the same faculty as on-campus classes.

-In fact, colleges and universities have spent millions of dollars on their online learning platforms.
-Doing so allows them to deliver the highest-quality free online courses possible.
+Colleges and universities have spent millions of dollars on their online learning platforms.
+Doing so allows them to deliver the highest-quality free courses possible.
 This is the case for all kinds of classes, including:

 • core courses and electives